 Where Git really excels, however, is for projects where more than one developer is working on the code.
 The tree-like architecture we described above allows many developers (up to hundreds!) to work on a project at the same time without the code devolving into one big hairy mess.

 Git was initially created by Linus Torvalds to be used on Linux kernel development with a large, distributed team of developers.
 Since the Linux kernel project is very large and the development was distributed among developers all over the world, Torvalds designed Git so that it would be fast and good at distributed version control.
-The beauty of Git is that it allows developers to easily merging changes into the master code base and encourages developers to be experimental, because Git allows you to make changes locally and not have to push to a centralized repository until you are ready.
+The beauty of Git is that it allows developers to easily merge changes into the master code base and encourages developers to be experimental, because Git allows you to make changes locally and not have to push to a centralized repository until you are ready.

 How is Git different from other version control systems?

 Git is a great version control tool because it’s lightweight and straightforward to use, and it provides incredible compression and speed.